Watershed at a Glance

 What's being done

 Several lakes and sections of streams in the watershed fail to meet state water quality standards.
-Problems include sediment making the water turbid (cloudy), excess nutrients, bacteria, and mercury or PCBs in fish tissue.
-To address these problems, the Mower County SWCD is coordinating a study, which will identify sources of pollutants, recommend reductions in pollutant amounts, and outline ways to achieve those reductions.
+Problems include sediment making the water cloudy, excess nutrients, bacteria, and mercury or PCBs in fish tissue.
+To address these problems, the Mower County SWCD is coordinating a study to identify sources of pollutants, recommend reductions in pollutant amounts, and outline ways to achieve those reductions.

 There are two upper Cedar River subwatersheds in Minnesota that have been included in the USDA's Mississippi River Healthy Watershed Initiative (MRBI).
 These subwatersheds are the Blooming Prairie Tributary (31,000 acres) and the Austin-Cedar River subwatershed (35,000 acres), which are both upstream of Austin.
 Within these targeted subwatersheds, there will be a special emphasis on the implementation of agricultural conservation practices, and concurrent stream monitoring, to track effectiveness.
 Special USDA funding will be available for landowners within these subwatersheds, for practices that include nutrient management and wetland restoration

-The Mower County SWCD has coordinated the development of a turbidity TMDL project since 2008.
-Both the Turtle Creek Watershed District and the Cedar River Watershed District have been cooperators in this effort.
-As of August 2011, draft TMDL reporting products are being developed, which will help determine the sediment reductions needed to meet water quality standards
+The Mower County SWCD has coordinated the development of a TMDL project for suspended solids since 2008, along with the Turtle Creek and Cedar River Watershed Districts.
+A report for the Cedar River Watershed is being developed, covering 14 bacterial impairments, 11 TSS impairments, and one lake eutrophication listing.
+The report will help determine the necessary reductions in sediment, nutrient and bacteria to meet water quality standards.